UN: Climate change increases risk of violent conflict | DW | 23.09.2021

 A reliance on shrinking resources, such as water, could increase tensions on the ground, UN chief Antonio Guterres has warned.
 But problems could be mitigated through "climate adaptation."

-Climate change can heighten tensions on the ground in countries relying on shrinking natural resources, hiking up the risks of violent conflict, UN Secretary General Antonio Guterres warned on Thursday.
+Climate change could heighten tensions on the ground in countries relying on shrinking natural resources, hiking up the risks of violent conflict, UN Secretary General Antonio Guterres warned on Thursday.

 The climate meeting convened on the sidelines of the annual gathering of world leaders at the United Nations in New York.

-The likelihood of escalations are especially high in countries with poor coping mechanisms for the climate crisis, while being dependent on dwindling resources, such as water and arable land.
+The likelihood of escalation is especially high in countries with poor coping mechanisms for the climate crisis, while being dependent on dwindling resources, such as water and arable land.

 He said 90% of refugees come from "countries that are among the most vulnerable and least able to adapt to the effects of climate change."